Who is responsible for vaccination distribution in Wilmette?

 While the Village does not have direct access to vaccinations for our community, the Village has and will continue to advocate as hard as we can on behalf of Wilmette residents to expedite the vaccination roll-out in suburban Cook County.
 The Village is committed to using all of its financial and personnel resources to accelerate the roll-out of the vaccine to our residents.
 To that end, Wilmette in partnership with the Villages of Winnetka, Northfield and Lincolnwood sent a letter to Cook County Department of Public Health in early January 2021 proposing to utilize our Certified Paramedics to administer vaccinations to Cook County residents.
 We have outstanding resources and personnel in our local Fire Departments and are working proactively with Cook County to leverage this asset.

 As of 02/25/2021, The Village is excited to share that Mutual Aid Box Alarm System (MABAS) Division 3, of which Wilmette is a member, is partnering with Cook County to leverage local resources and accelerate COVID-19 vaccine rollout in our area!
-A new vaccination site at New Trier High School will initially administer vaccines to local teachers and critical municipal employees such as firefighters, police officers and snow plow drivers (Note: this location is not open to the public at this time).
-It serves as a model for using local paramedics to expand vaccination in communities.
+A vaccination site at the New Trier High School Northfield campus operates on a frequent basis, follow the Village’s social media and e-news newsletter for updates on clinic dates and vaccination appointment registration.
+This clinic serves as a model for using local paramedics to expand vaccination in communities.
 Click here to view the program press release!

 How is the vaccine being distributed across Illinois and Cook County?